A single grading system is used in all courses at the GSD.

 Deficiency units are calculated as follows:

-- One unit incomplete (past deadline) = one deficiency unit
+- Incomplete (past deadline) = like Fail, one deficiency unit per unit of course

-- One unit low pass = one-half deficiency unit (for example, deficiency units for a grade of low pass in an 8-unit course are calculated as follows: 8 units x 0.5 = 4 deficiency units).
+- Low Pass = one half deficiency unit per unit of course (for example, a low pass in an 8-unit course is calculated as follows: 8 units x 0.5 = 4 deficiency units).
 For courses taken outside the GSD, passing grades below “B” or “satisfactory” will be considered equivalent to a low pass.

 The following are numbers of deficiency units in each degree program that, upon accumulation, will put a student at the warning or dismissal threshold: